Blewbsam/KNN-Song-Genre/README.md

 ## methods
 we will conduct our data analysis using various columns in thet dataset such as tempo (bpm), danceability, liveliness, acousticness, etc. to create a kNN prediction model.

 ### method of visualization
-We will use a scatterplot graph to help visualize our prediction model.
+We will use a barplot graph and put the factors of different genre side by side to help visualize our prediction model.

 ## expected outcomes and significance
 We expect songs that are generally upbeat and have a fast tempo to be more popular.